Kiwetinohk provides wildfire safety and operations update

-We are saddened and troubled by the damage to the biophysical environment.
-The area possesses rich biodiversity and is home to many species, including species at risk.
+We are saddened and troubled by the loss of homes and communities, and by the damage to the biophysical environment.
+The area possesses rich biodiversity and is home to many animals including species at risk.
 Kiwetinohk has made a contribution to the Canadian Red Cross in support of the thousands of Albertans impacted.

-Additional safety and operational updates will be provided as more information becomes available.
+Additional safety and operational updates will be provided as significant changes occur.

 We, at Kiwetinohk, are passionate about addressing climate change and the future of energy.
 Kiwetinohk's mission is to build a profitable energy transition business providing clean, reliable, dispatchable, affordable energy.
 Kiwetinohk develops and produces natural gas and related products and is in the process of developing renewable power, natural gas-fired power, carbon capture and hydrogen clean energy projects.
 We view climate change with a sense of urgency, and we want to make a difference.
 Kiwetinohk's common shares trade on the Toronto Stock Exchange under the symbol KEC.